Bipasha Basu, Karan Singh Grover Are Back From 'La La Land'

-Mumbai, Feb 25 (IANS) Bollywood actress Bipasha Basu and her husband Karan Singh Grover celebrated the latter’s birthday at Maldives recently.
+Mumbai, Feb 25: Bollywood actress Bipasha Basu and her husband Karan Singh Grover celebrated the latter’s birthday at Maldives recently.
 The couple is back from the trip now.

 In one of the latest pictures of the vacation she posted, Bipasha is looking absolutely radiant in a blue and green maxi dress.